New longevity drugs for your canine patients

 In progress

-If the FDA CVM grants conditional approval for LOY-002, veterinarians will be able to prescribe the drug to qualified dogs as soon as early 2025 while the STAY study continues to gather the lifespan data required for full approval.
+If the FDA CVM grants conditional approval for LOY-002, veterinarians will be able to prescribe the drug to qualified dogs as soon as 2025 while the STAY study continues to gather the lifespan data required for full approval.

 Dr. Tanner, veterinarian with dog Archer, age 5